 - Find state-specific information

 Complete this simple request form to access valuable information to better understand available options.
 Cremation plans by Neptune Society are simple and affordable solutions for you and your loved ones.

 Why choose Neptune Society?

-Neptune Society is the nation’s premier provider of cremation services, serving communities across the U.S. for almost 40 years.
+Neptune Society is the nation’s premier provider of cremation services, serving communities across the U.S. for over 48 years.
 We offer personalized, reliable, and affordable solutions for end-of-life needs.
 Some of our competitors offer cut-rate services, but may not have Neptune Society’s reliability and diligence.
 Quality of care is important with final needs.
 Trust Neptune Society to take care of you and your family.